smutel/terraform-provider-netbox/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug Report
 about: Create a bug report to help us improve this project
-title: "fix: [Main title for your issue here]"
+title: "[Main title for your issue here]"
 labels: bug
 assignees: smutel
 ---